timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-06-16
+# Today is 2019-06-17

 ## Objectives for the day:

-- Dig deeper into the top ideas to ensure they can be produced with quality in given.
+- Market research for obstacle course driving games on Steam.
+- Updating Key Performance Indicators
+- Potential writing of article about first year hours.

 ## Purpose

-- To get closer to choosing the idea.
+- To get better ideas on Target Audience.